SpeedStep

 Enhanced SpeedStep is a series of dynamic frequency scaling technologies (codenamed Geyserville and including SpeedStep, SpeedStep II, and SpeedStep III) built into some Intel's microprocessors that allow the clock speed of the processor to be dynamically changed (to different P-states) by software.
 This allows the processor to meet the instantaneous performance needs of the operation being performed, while minimizing power draw and heat generation.
 EIST (SpeedStep III) was introduced in several Prescott 6 series in the first quarter of 2005, namely the Pentium 4 660.
-Intel Speed Shift Technology (SST) was introduced in Intel Skylake Processor.
+Intel Speed Shift Technology (SST) was introduced with Intel's Skylake microarchitecture.

 Enhanced Intel SpeedStep Technology is sometimes abbreviated as EIST.
 Intel's trademark of "Intel SpeedStep" was canceled due to the trademark being invalidated in 2012.

 Explanation

 Running a processor at high clock speeds allows for better performance.
 However, when the same processor is run at a lower frequency (speed), it generates less heat and consumes less power.
 In many cases, the core voltage can also be reduced, further reducing power consumption and heat generation.
 By using SpeedStep, users can select the balance of power conservation and performance that best suits them, or even change the clock speed dynamically as the processor burden changes.

 The power consumed by a CPU with a capacitance C, running at frequency f and voltage V is approximately: